Reviews You Can Rely On

 Thin shell material

 The Outdoor Research Carbide shines thanks to its extremely breathable and comfortable shell material.
-The 3L (three-layer) Pertex Shield fabric is one of the most breathable and comfortable materials we've worn.
+The 3L (three-layer) Pertex Shield fabric is one of our most breathable and comfortable materials tested.
 The DWR coating is also convincing, providing excellent weather protection for its weight.
 Combine all of this with ski-specific features to take you from the resort to the backcountry, and you have a stellar value for an excellent price.

 Read more: Outdoor Research Carbide review